 Strategies for handling the unsynchronized state

-Components launched soon after a device boots, or that need to run before any network is available should expect to encounter situations where the UTC clock is not yet synchronized.
+Components launched soon after a device boots, or that need to run before any network is available should expect to encounter situations where the UTC clock is not yet synchronized with UTC actual.
 In the rare case time synchronization never succeeds, components launched later will also see an unsynchronized clock.
 Some example strategies are:

 Checking clock properties